 - Widening of I-95 from the Route 332 exit in Pennsylvania to the bridge by adding an additional lane in each direction (widening to the inside of the highway). - Reconfiguration of the I-95/Taylorsville Road Interchange in Lower Makefield Twp., Pa. by eliminating the existing eastern southbound off-ramp from I-95 and combining it with the existing western southbound off-ramp. - Reconstruct and reconfigure the Route 29 interchange through the use of roundabouts.
-This option would avoid traffic signals, resulting in a folded diamond interchange with two roundabout intersections at the ramps with I-95. - Addition of a bicycle and pedestrian facility on the southbound side of the bridge - \$7.5 million of noise-abatement walls along the New Jersey and Pennsylvania approach roadways leading to and from the bridge.
+This option would avoid traffic signals, resulting in a folded diamond interchange with two roundabout intersections at the ramps with I-95. - Addition of a bicycle and pedestrian facility on the southbound side of the bridge - Noise-abatement walls along the New Jersey and Pennsylvania approach roadways.

 To fully finance the multi-faceted project, the Commission's traffic, revenue and financing analysis has indicated a need to toll the facility at some future date due to the absence of federal and state transportation funding.
+The Commission will implement All Electronic Tolling (AETC) on the new Scudder Falls Bridge in the southbound direction only.
+This will be the Commission's first AET facility, which will collect tolls at prevailing highway speeds, eliminating the need for a traditional toll plaza.
 The FHWA has determined there is no need for a tolling agreement for the facility.